Is there a link between volcanic eruptions and climate change? Do volcanic eruptions cause climate change?

 Do volcanic eruptions have any effect on the climate?

 When Mt.
 Pinatubo erupted in the Philippines in 1999, it released 20 million tons of Sulphur dioxide and ash into the stratosphere.
-The presence of gases and ash in the atmosphere reduced the solar radiation reaching into the Earth’s surface and lowered the temperature in the troposphere (Wolfe, 2019).
+Gasses and ash in the atmosphere reduced the solar radiation reaching the Earth’s surface and lowered the temperature in the troposphere (Wolfe, 2019).

-NASA explains that although volcanic eruptions can only last for a few days the number of gases scattered into the atmosphere can influence climate patterns for years.
+NASA explains that although volcanic eruptions can only last a few days, the number of gases scattered into the atmosphere can influence climate patterns for years.
 “Sulfuric gases convert to sulphate aerosols, sub-micron droplets containing about 75 per cent sulfuric acid.
-Following eruptions, these aerosol particles can linger as long as three to four years in the stratosphere.”
-Sulphate aerosols absorb terrestrial radiation an effect known as “radiative forcing” that can last up to three years after a volcanic eruption (Wolfe, 2000).
+Following eruptions, these aerosol particles can linger for three to four years in the stratosphere.”
+Sulphate aerosols absorb terrestrial radiation, an effect known as ‘radiative forcing’ that can last up to three years after a volcanic eruption (Wolfe, 2000).

-The sulphur dioxide ejected into the stratosphere from about from 10 km to 50 km from the Mt.
+The sulphur dioxide ejected into the stratosphere from about 10 km to 50 km from the Mt.
 Pinatubo eruption reacts with water and forms a hazy layer of aerosol particles.
-These aerosol particles are then scattered around the globe through the strong stratospheric winds.
-Unlike the lower atmosphere (troposphere), the stratosphere does not have rain clouds to wash these pollutants so it stays there for years until the processes of a chemical reaction and atmospheric reaction can filter them out.
-The result then is the measurable cooling of the Earth’s surface for a period of almost two years (Global effects, n.d.).
+These aerosol particles are scattered around the globe through the strong stratospheric winds.
+Unlike the lower atmosphere (troposphere), the stratosphere does not have rain clouds to wash these pollutants.
+Hence, it stays there for years until the chemical and atmospheric reactions filter it out.
+The result is the measurable cooling of the Earth’s surface for almost two years (Global effects, n.d.).

-The presence of sulphur dioxide in the stratosphere spewed from volcanic eruptions creates a cooling effect in the troposphere where human and animal lives (Wolfe, 2000).
+The presence of sulphur dioxide in the stratosphere, spewed from volcanic eruptions, creates a cooling effect in the troposphere, where humans and animals live (Wolfe, 2000).

-This natural event is so effective that one of the climate geoengineering techniques mimics this, a technique called solar radiation management (SRM).
-SRM technique mimics volcanic eruption to counteract the consequence of climate change, particularly the warming of the planet by injecting sulphate aerosols into the lower stratosphere.
-Climate geoengineering techniques are designed as plan B if mitigation efforts to combat climate change will prove unsuccessful (Geoengineering the climate, 2009).
+This natural event is so effective that one of the climate geoengineering techniques mimics it, a technique called solar radiation management (SRM).
+The SRM technique mimics volcanic eruptions to counteract the consequences of climate change, particularly the warming of the planet, by injecting sulphate aerosols into the lower stratosphere.
+Climate geoengineering techniques are designed as plan B if mitigation efforts to combat climate change prove unsuccessful (Geoengineering the climate, 2009).

-Volcanic eruptions, although, it causes destruction and sometimes death, can be a solution to prevent climate change.
+Although volcanic eruptions cause destruction and sometimes death, they can be a solution to prevent climate change.

 McLay, C.G. & Roy, E.A.
 (2019, December 9).
 New Zealand volcano: five dead after White Island eruption.
 The Guardian [Article].
 Retrieved from https://www.theguardian.com/world/2019/dec/09/white-island-new-zealand-volcano-eruption-with-tourist-present